Itera/kotlin-v19/ktor/README.md

 ## Notes

-The example is simple with a most of the logic in a single file.
+The example is simple with most of the logic in a single file.
 The example is meant to demonstrate that Kotlin with Ktor provides a concise way to create a simple web application.